srikanthkakumanu/devops/docs/docker.md

 - `docker compose ps` — List what's running
 - `docker compose rm` — Remove from memory
 - `docker compose down` — Stop and remove
+- `docker compose down --volumes` — To remove all containers, networks, and volumes for a clean slate.

 - `docker compose logs` — Get the logs
 - `docker compose logs -f [serviceName]` — Look at the container logs of a particular service.
   - Ex:- `docker compose logs -f web-fe`